 The mystics explain that Moses was struggling with some of the fundamental dilemmas of existence as they are reflected in the birth of the new moon.8 In particular how to deal with pain and loss.
-Just as we are struggling today with the senseless killings of the Jews in Tolouse.

-11. Dilemmas of Existence
+10. Dilemmas of Existence